The inverse function theorem for curved L-infinity spaces: Obstruction theory

 Finally, we need to prove that $f \circ \widetilde{g} \cong \id_B$.
 Since $\widetilde{g}$ is also a weak equivalence, the conclusion above implies that there exists an $A_{(n+1)}$ homomorphism $f': A \ra B$ extending $(f_1,\ldots,f_n)$ such that $f'\circ \widetilde{g}\cong \id_B$.
 Thus we have

 which finishes the proof. \end{proof}

-\begin{rmk} Observe that in the un-curved case, according to Lemma~\ref{lem:a1homo} our notion of $A_{(1)}$ homotopy between morphisms of chain complexes agrees with the usual one.
+\begin{rmk} Observe that in the uncurved case, according to Lemma~\ref{lem:a1homo} our notion of $A_{(1)}$ homotopy between morphisms of chain complexes agrees with the usual one.
 Furthermore, if we are over a field, quasi-isomorphic chain complexes are in fact homotopy equivalent.
-Thus, the above theorem easily implies the usual Whitehead theorem of un-curved $A_\infty$ algebras over a field which states that a quasi-isomorphism between un-curved $A_\infty$ algebras over a field is in fact a homotopy equivalence. \end{rmk}
+Thus, the above theorem easily implies the usual Whitehead theorem of uncurved $A_\infty$ algebras over a field which states that a quasi-isomorphism between uncurved $A_\infty$ algebras over a field is in fact a homotopy equivalence. \end{rmk}